How to Use Geofencing to Engage Your App's Users

 Beacons, small devices able to detect mobile phones (and other similar gadgets) in close proximity to their own position.
 They are connected via Bluetooth which has more cons than pros; that’s why they’re gradually losing their popularity.
 If you remember, we've already mentioned the flaws of beacons at the beginning of our article.
 GPS-based geofencing software is clearly preferred today.

-Cellular operator data and IP address are the least accurate sources of location data, as they often determine the wrong position.
-In addition, the IP address can be changed - and people do so quite often when using VPN.
+Cellular operator data and IP addresses are the least accurate sources of location data, as they often determine the wrong position.
+In addition, the IP address can be changed - and people do so quite often when using a VPN.

 When choosing the optimal source of location data, some limitations must be considered (in addition to the accuracy factor).
 However, we’ll discuss the requirements and limitations separately.